Day Trading Salary – How Much Can Top Traders Make [Plus Video]

 How does this make you feel?
-Now, I am not trying to scare you by any means.
-I genuinely want you to walk through this exercise with me.
+Now, we aren’t trying to scare you by any means.
+We genuinely want you to walk through this thought exercise with us.

 How Long Are You Willing to Wait?

 Now imagine that you cannot meet these demands for a month.
 Then a month becomes six months.
-Well, six months becomes five years.
+Six months becomes five years.

 Is this something you are willing to endure?

 Are you willing to endure the constant questioning from the people that have every God-given right to question you?